Relative Ding and $K$-stability of toric Fano manifolds in low dimensions

-{\bfseries Abstract.} The purpose of this study is to clarify all of the uniformly relatively Ding stable toric Fano threefolds and fourfolds as well as unstable ones.
-In the table we give the list of uniform relative Ding stabilities of all toric Fano manifolds in dimension up to 4 with the values of the Mabuchi constants.
+{\bfseries Abstract.} The purpose of this paper is to clarify all of the uniformly relatively Ding stable toric Fano threefolds and fourfolds as well as unstable ones.
+The key player in our classification result is the Mabuchi constants, which can be calculated by combinatorial data of the associated moment polytopes due to the work of Yao \cite{Y17}.
+In Tables \ref{table:toricFano2RelDSta}--\ref{table:toricFano4RelDSta}, we give the list of uniform relative Ding stability of all toric Fano manifolds in dimension up to four with the values of the Mabuchi constants.

+As an application of our main theorem (Theorem $\ref{thm:main}$), we clarify the difference between relative $K$-stability and relative Ding stability by considering some specific toric Fano manifolds (Corollaries $\ref{cor:difference}$ and $\ref{cor:BottFano}$).
+In the proof of Corollary $\ref{cor:BottFano}$, we used Bott tower structure of relatively Ding unstable toric Fano manifolds.